If you want to send money to a company or individual abroad, you will have to engage in an international money transfer.

 There are many companies that claim they offer a free service to send money.
 Sending money abroad is never free.
 It always costs money.
 Either the company is not being truthful or they are offering a promotion which is a loss leader to win business.
 They are either operating with huge losses with the likelihood that their business could fail or they have will soon start to charge a fee.

-Using a transparent currency specialist who offers you the interbank exchange rate with no hidden fees can be the cheapest way to send money abroad.
+Using a transparent currency specialist who offers you access to review the interbank exchange rate in advance of booking online with no hidden fees can be the cheapest way to send money abroad.

 In order to answer this question, you first need to get clued up on currency exchange rates.